pkarl/pk2dna/README.md

  * If you'd like to have less fun, you can run `source /etc/rc.local`

 ### Troubleshooting
-* try running `python postAndTrimFirstLineOfGenome.py` or `python postGenomeStatus.py` directly from the command line.
+* See if there are python execution errors by running `python postAndTrimFirstLineOfGenome.py` or `python postGenomeStatus.py` from the command line.
- * if you don't want to execute, but you want to compile, you can run `python -m py_compile postGenomeStatus.py postAndTrimFirstLineOfGenome.py` to see if there are syntax errors
+ * If you don't want to execute, but you want to compile, run `python -m py_compile postGenomeStatus.py postAndTrimFirstLineOfGenome.py`.
+This will show you syntax errors w/out tweeting.
-* Also, check `watch_errors.txt` to see if watch ran into any issues
+* Also, check `[path/to/pk2dna/]watch_errors.txt` to see if watch ran into any issues